-Headless Monster 5 String Bass Guitar
+Headless Monster 5-String Bass

 It’s at an embryonic stage but guitar builder Rick Toone is working on Headless Monster - a 5 string bass guitar worth keeping an eye on.
 Based on the Orchid bass guitar, it’s a headless bass guitar with a prototyped bridge and tuning system based on levers rather than screws.
 The trapezoidal neck profile is back but as an asymmetrical version (see the second photo).